What Causes Jaw Pain and How Is it Treated

 The temporomandibular joints (TMJ) are two joints connecting the mandible (lower jaw) to the skull.
 Along with several other muscles, the temporomandibular joints allow the mandible to move side to side and up and down.
 This movement helps you to chew, swallow, talk and yawn.

 Temporomandibular joint syndrome affects the normal functioning of these joints.
 Consequently, the condition interferes with the joint’s functionality.
-How can you tell if you have temporomandibular joint disorder?
-More importantly, how can you treat the condition?

 Common Types of Jaw Pain

 According to the National Institute of Dental and Craniofacial Research, about 11% of Americans suffer from jaw pain.
 This jaw pain can be classified into various categories, including: